5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 The piece is finished

-With the top part ready, let's move on to the body of the lampshade.
-Apply a small drop of hot glue to the tip of a bamboo stick and insert it into the flutes (holes) of the cardboard.
+Apply a small drop of hot glue to the tip of a bamboo skewer and press it into a flute hole on the top ring.
+Repeat until skewers surround the full circumference.

 Apply a small drop of hot glue to the tip of a bamboo stick and insert it into the flutes (holes) of the cardboard